alafon/alcapon/README.md

    This will be improved, maybe simplified again, in next versions.
    In consequence, you might experienced some issues, but please, let me know.

+ - usage of siteaccess_list in ezpublish.rb is deprecated as of 0.3.0.
+Please
+   use storage_directories instead (see issue #2)

 ## Requirements, installation & co

 Please see [alafon.github.com/alcapon](http://alafon.github.com/alcapon)